-Using a TV Tuner Card to build a PC based DVR for Recording OTA Free TV
+Using a TV Tuner Card to build a PC based DIY OTA DVR for Recording Free TV

 You can use your home computer to capture and record free TV using an Over-the-Air Antenna!